rushatgabhane/true-beacon/README.md

 3. Install frontend dependencies: `cd frontend && npm i`
 4. Start frontend: `npm run dev`
 5. Go to `http://localhost:3000`
-6. Create a new user and sign in.
+6. Create a new user or sign in.
 You will be redirected to dashboard page.